Halo: Reach Multiplayer Tips

 Conduct misinformation campaigns

-How many times in multiplayer do you win a battle, only to find some other jerk rounding a corner to pick you off in a weakened state?
-This really is one of the ways that many good teams stay in games they should win.
-By picking off you off before they can heal or restore shields, they basically undo everything you just did in winning a hard-fought battle.
+How many times in multiplayer do you win a battle, only to find some other jerk rounding a corner to pick you off in your weakened state?
+This really is one of the ways that many good teams stay in games they shouldn’t win.
+By picking you off before you can heal or restore shields, they basically undo everything you just did in winning a hard-fought battle.

-You can’t beat this altogether, but you can avoid some premature death, and defeat your enemies, by confusing their information.
+You can’t stop this from happening altogether, but you can avoid some premature death, and defeat your enemies, by confusing the enemy’s information about you.

 Start with crouching.
 Reach’s amped-up motion tracking radar now reads elevations, so enemies get a lot of information from you when you move around.
 Lots of players depend heavily on the motion tracker to pin down your location, or at least make sure they’re facing the right direction, and murder you.